opensafely/documentation/docs/workflow-security-levels.md

 Currently, anyone with level 2 access.

 ## Level 4
-This level includes tables, figures, and other structured outputs produced as a result of the analysis of the level 3 data, for example summary statistics and statistical models.
+This level includes tables, figures, and other structured files produced as a result of the analysis of the level 3 data, for example summary statistics and statistical models.
+Following scrict disclosivity checks and redactions, files can be released out of the server to the remote git repository on GitHub for further processing and public consumption.

 ### Where is this data held?
 Data is held within the EHR vendor's secure environment on a specific server, separate from the level 2 and 3 server.
-Following scrict disclosivity checks and redactions, these data may be released out of the server via GitHub for public consumption.

 ### Who has access?
 Anyone with level 2/3 access.
 In addition, researchers who hold honorary contracts with NHS England and have signed Data Access Agreements relevant to level 4 access (who do not have level 2/3 access) for the purposes of checking and redacting data prior to release.

-## Unrestricted
+## Unrestricted data
-Any data not considered a disclosure risk which has been released from the level 4 server following strict disclosivity checks.
+Any level 4 files that have undergone strict disclosivity checks and redaction, and therefore considered to have negligible disclosure risk, can be released.
+Files are released by committing them to the remote git repository on GitHub.

 ## Diagram